goodboytower/GoodBTS/README.md

 Radio.PowerManager.MaxAttenDB=40
 Radio.PowerManager.MinAttenDB=35
 ```
 > Note: You can manually edit this file in ```/usr/local/etc/yate/ybts.conf```.
-If encountering missing the ybts.conf file, it may need to be moved to the /usr/local/etc/yate folder for the web GUI to find the file to write to.
+If encountering a missing ybts.conf file error, it may need to be moved to the /usr/local/etc/yate folder for the web GUI to find the file to write to.
 If so, use this command from the directory: ```mv /your/directory/ybts.conf /usr/local/etc/yate```

 **This next part is much easier to do in the Web GUI**